 6) Network and firewall policies

 You should configure your firewall settings and close all unnecessary ports.
-For example, for web applications, usually only ports 80 (http) and 443 (https) are needed, as well as port 22 for ssh connection, which means that all other ports can be closed.
+For example, for web applications, usually only ports 80 (HTTP) and 443 (HTTPS) are needed, as well as port 22 for SSH connection, which means that all other ports can be closed.

-Whichever method you decide, close all unused ports, if you are not sure yet what app will be hosted, or if any will be hosted, close all except 22 for ssh logging in.
+Whichever method you decide, close all unused ports, if you are not sure yet what app will be hosted, or if any will be hosted, close all except 22

-7) Change default ssh port
+7) Change the default ssh port

-Optionally, you can change default 22 port which you use to login.
-Usually scripts have port 22 included by default so it can be potentially another layer of hustle for any malicious request.
-But note that other port, whichever you decide for it to be (preferably above 1024, to avoid potential conflict with other services, but it is up to you) can be quickly figured out by malicious requests, so this is mainly added as another small layer of hustle for malicious requests.
-To add custom port, type following:
+port which you use to log in.
+Usually, scripts have port 22 included by default so it can be potentially another layer of hustle for any malicious request.
+But note that the other port, whichever you decide for it to be (preferably above 1024, to avoid potential conflict with other services, but it is up to you) can be quickly figured out by malicious requests, so this is mainly added as another small layer of hustle for malicious requests.
+To add a custom port, type the following:

 sudo nano /etc/ssh/sshd_config

-and change Port 22 to whichever number you want.
-Let's say, for example, that we want to change it to 1602, then we would have that line written as Port 1602.
+to whichever number you want.
+Let's say, for example, that we want to change it to 1602

 ssh {username}@{your server ip} -p {your chosen port number}

-In order to avoid this tedious writing of port and username every time we try to connect to remote server via ssh, we can add configuration to our local machine to let it know with which user we want to login when we type ssh {your server ip}.
-To update that configuration, type the following:
+To avoid this tedious writing of port and username every time we try to connect to a remote server via SSH, we can add configuration to our local machine to let it know with which user we want to log in when we type ssh {your server ip}

 cd .ssh